LaunchCodeEducation/gis-devops/src/content/topics/integration-testing/_index.md

 - What are the differences between unit and integration testing?
 - Why should you write unit tests before integration tests?
 - What components are involved in web integration testing?
-- Value of maintaining a controlled testing state for each test
+- Value of maintaining a controlled testing state for each test.
 - What roles do setup and teardown play in managing testing state?

 <!--